Line of Best Fit Examples in Statistics

 Concept Recap

-The straight line that best represents the trend in a scatter plot, minimizing the overall distance between the line and all data points.
+The line of best fit (trend line) is the straight line that best represents the overall trend in a scatter plot by minimizing the sum of squared vertical distances between the line and all data points.
+Its equation enables predictions for new x-values.

 If you stretched a rubber band through a scatter plot to be as close to all points as possible, that's the line of best fit.
 It captures the overall trend.